syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/ViewMode.md

 ![Month View in Xamarin.iOS Calendar](images/Xamarin.iOS-Calendar-HideLeadingTrailingDates.png)

 N>
-* The DrawMonthCell event is triggered for the current month dates only.
+* The DrawMonthCell event is triggered for the current month dates.
-* The VisibleDates count in the MonthChanged event depends on the current month dates only.
+* The VisibleDates in the MonthChanged event will return the current month dates.

 ## YearView